godot64/GoDot/README.md

 Go here: http://www.godot64.de, GoDot's website.
 It's German, but Google Translate will do.
 You'll find a most elaborate [manual][Manual] of GoDot's modifiers there, and some intensive [tutorials][Tutorials].

+Additional material can be found in the [downloads section of godot64.de][Downloads].
+On three D64 disk images you find the *complete* GoDot system, together with convolution filters, dither patterns, mouse pointers and more.

 **Have fun using GoDot!**

 Arndt